DevWantJustHaveFun/spring-hateoas-customize-jackson/README.md

 Based on gregturn's sample repository and this issue https://github.com/spring-projects/spring-hateoas/issues/333

-the main lesson of my investigation is when you use this jackson feature :
+the main lesson of my investigation is when you use, jackson date feature, like  :

 `spring.jackson.serialization.write-dates-as-timestamps=false`